Focusing on asset allocation leads to a better Outcome.

 Canadian investors, in particular, are often heavily weighted in a few sectors (financials, energy, and materials), and can have significant exposure to individual companies.

-Not only does under-diversification lead to excessive risk and volatility, can also result in missed opportunities.
+Not only does under-diversification lead to excessive risk and volatility, it can also result in missed opportunities.
 Investing globally is an integral component of our strategy.

 USE LOW-COST, LIQUID ETFS